The existence of Mottistone Manor is recorded in the Domesday Book.

 Over the years the estate has had varied fortunes, with the house weathering a landslide, and the gardens becoming a farmyard.
 Thankfully, nowadays the gardens and manor at Mottistone have been restored and are both a beautiful home and a peaceful garden.

 Our timeline below shows you more about the history of both the gardens and the manor.
 And if you’d like further information, then our guide book is a great place to start.
-You’ll find it on sale in our shop.
+You’ll find it on sale in our reception.

 Manor mentioned in Domesday Book